MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/quickstart.md

 > All **Trades** are public information.
 Any **Player** may look at the open **Trades** of another **Player**, as well as another **Player's** trade history (if they know the **playFabId** of that **Player**).

 ## Prerequisites
-- This Quickstart assumes you are already familiar with [Item Catalogs](../../commerce/items/catalogs.md) and [Inventory](../../data/playerdata/player-inventory.md).
+- This quickstart assumes you are already familiar with [Item Catalogs](../../commerce/items/catalogs.md) and [Inventory](../../data/playerdata/player-inventory.md).
 - The example **Player** must *already own* inventory items they wish to **Trade** away.

 ## Example Case: Gift items between Players